Review: For A Lost Soldier (1992)

 (Spoiler Alert)

-For a Lost Soldier is a 1992 Dutch film based on the autobiographical novel by ballet dancer and choreographer Rudi Van Dantzig.
-It is a tender story of the bond between Jeroem (Maarten Smit,) a young boy from Amsterdam during World War 2, and a Canadian soldier named Walt (Andrew Kelley), who helped liberate the Nazi-invaded country.
+For a Lost Soldier is a 1992 Dutch film based on the autobiographical novel by ballet dancer and choreographer Rudi van Dantzig.
+It tells a tender, quietly haunting story about the bond between Jeroen (Maarten Smit), a young boy from Amsterdam during World War II, and Walt (Andrew Kelley), a Canadian soldier who helped liberate the Nazi-occupied Netherlands.

 Rating: 8 out of 10